 - Patient Comments: Blood in the Stool - Associated Symptoms

 - Find a local Gastroenterologist in your town

-- The stool color may be bright red, maroon, dark red or black.
+- Rectal bleeding may be red, maroon, black or occult.

 Viewers share their comments